Skip to content

 Live Edits

-- Every keystroke in the script editor is pushed back into the BPMN model immediately — there is no save step.
+• Every keystroke in the script editor is pushed back into the BPMN model immediately — there is no save step for the model.
+Save the BPMN file to persist your script changes.

-- Closing the script tab discards the in-memory virtual document but does not revert the script in the model — the bytes you typed are already part of the diagram.
+• Closing the script tab does not delete the file and does not revert the script in the model — the bytes you typed are already part of the diagram, and the file stays on disk until you close the whole diagram.
+Re-opening the file resumes live sync (adoption).

 IntelliSense